romanzdk/tech-demo-python-packaging/README.md

 > example.

 The `mo` files (generated by the custom build step) are included as `package-data` files while installing.
-The `pyproject.toml` do define `package-data`.
+The `pyproject.toml` does define `package-data`.
 The build-backend `setuptools` will look for a folder `locales` and its content defined by the search pattern used here.